gradaelli7/European-Soccer-Trade-Machine/README.md

 15. whoscored_merged.csv

   Note: In Variable_Descriptions.pdf you can find a description for all of the columns in each corresponding csv file.

+## Machine Learning
+The Python notebook used to score soccer players can be found in the GitHub repo, with the title euro_transfer_model.ipynb

+Machine Learning Model for Scoring Players
+Data Preprocessing and target engineering: To develop a system for recommending player transfers, we used machine learning techniques to score players.
+Our target variable was a combination of three factors:
+Plus-Minus: This represents the team's performance with the player on the pitch versus off the pitch.
+Squad Performance Post-Trade: Players traded to teams that performed better after the trade received a bonus.
+Minutes Played: This factor benefits players with high usage.
+We used two datasets:
+Transferred Players (2022-2023): Contains the target variable.
+Eligible Players (2023): Players who have not been transferred but are eligible for the coming season.
+Our data preparation steps included:
+Filling null or NA values with the column mean to prevent skewing in decision trees.
+Identifying and dropping unimportant categorical variables (e.g., player name).
+Converting important categorical variables (e.g., country of origin, footedness) to numeric values using label encoders.
+Target Calculation: We recalculated the target based on the player's position:

+Forwards: Given a bonus if their team scored while they were on the pitch.
+Defenders: Given a demerit if goals were scored against their team while they were on the pitch.
+Midfielders: A combination of the two.
+To normalize the target across positions, we scaled each to a number between 0 and 1 and created bins for classification.
+Exploring Models
+In our project, we explored various machine learning models to determine which one provided the best performance in predicting soccer player transfers.
+We started with the Naive Bayes classifier, known for its simplicity and effectiveness in handling categorical data through its probabilistic approach.
+However, Naive Bayes assumes feature independence, which makes it suboptimal for our problem.
+Next, we implemented a simple Decision Tree, which offers clear interpretability by creating a model that splits data into branches based on feature values.
+This had impressive results, but we found we were able to improve the results with more advanced models.
+We then implemented a Random Forest model, which is a bagging algorithm wherein a subset of features are selected at random to build a forest or collection of decision trees.
+Bagging is “bootstrap aggregating,” an ensemble meta-algorithm combining predictions from multiple decision trees through a majority voting mechanism.
+It can improve accuracy and reduce overfitting.
+This method leverages the "wisdom of the crowd," making it more robust than a single decision tree.
+We then tested Gradient Boosted Decision Trees (GBDT), which sequentially builds trees, with each new tree correcting errors made by the previous ones.
+Gradient boosting employs gradient descent algorithm to minimize errors in sequential models GBDT is powerful for capturing complex patterns but can be computationally intensive.
+Lastly, we used Extreme Gradient Boosting (XGBoost), an advanced implementation of gradient boosting that optimizes both speed and performance.
+XGBoost incorporates regularization to prevent overfitting and handles missing data efficiently.
+Optimized Gradient Boosting algorithm through parallel processing, tree pruning, regularization
+Through this comparison, we identified the model for our soccer transfer predictions.